khasmir04/Cusina/README.md

 This website can be used for most landing pages with the same design.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <!-- ROADMAP -->

 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/khasmir04/Cusina/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->